-Connecting across continents and time zones can be tricky, and you may be used to frequent or even daily contact with your support networks here in the U.S. Before you go abroad, it's a good idea to think about how you will communicate – and how often.
+Connecting across continents and time zones can be tricky, and you may be used to frequent or even daily contact with your loved ones.
+Before you go abroad, it's a good idea to think about how you will communicate – and how often.
 It is important to stay in touch but not to the extent that it interferes with your experience abroad.
 You may need to separate yourself a bit from your home support networks as you build a local one.

 Be prepared for less frequent communication.
 You will be experiencing, exploring, and seeking an opportunity for intercultural engagement.
 It will be helpful to find an appropriate balance of communication so that you can stay in touch with home but be in touch with the host culture as well.
-There are a lot of resources (many of them free) to help you stay connected to home during the course of your study abroad program.
+There are many resources (some available for free) to help you stay connected to home during your study abroad program.
 The best method will depend on you, your loved ones, and the country where you will be studying.

 Communication should be easy if you have access to email.
 At the same time, understand that access to email overseas is not always as readily available as it is in the U.S.

 For health and safety purposes, it is required that you have a working cell phone while you're studying abroad.
 This means you should have the ability to make calls and send texts without wifi service.
 You may also use this cell phone to contact your loved ones at home.
 Be sure to contact your phone provider prior to departure if you're taking your U.S. cell phone with you.
 Many phone providers offer special services that, for a small monthly fee, can cut the cost of your calls and texts considerably.